Bone-anchored hearing aids may help people who cannot wear behind-the-ear hearing aids.

 Bone-anchored hearing aids may be able to help children and adults who have:

-- problems in your outer ear or middle ear that block or restrict the flow of sound waves
+- outer ear or middle ear problems that block or restrict the flow of sound waves

-- mixed hearing loss, such as damage in your outer or middle ear, and also in your inner ear or hearing nerve
+- mixed hearing loss, such as damage to the outer or middle ear, and also the inner ear or hearing nerve

-The audiology service will refer adults and children over 3 years to an ear, nose and throat (ENT) department in hospital for your first consultation.
+The audiology service will refer adults and children over the age of 3 to an ear, nose and throat (ENT) department for a first consultation.

 Hearing aid assessment and trial appointment

-If you and the audiologist decide that a bone-anchored hearing aid could help you, you'll have another appointment.
+If you and the audiologist decide that a bone-anchored hearing aid could help, you'll have another appointment.

 At this appointment, you or your child will: